Buying guide for fitness skates

-For some rollerblades you can buy a separate liner (inner boot) to make the boot more comfortable.
+For some skates, you can buy a separate liner (inner boot) to make the boot more comfortable.
 However, with fitness inline skates this is typically not necessary since they are already designed with a comfortable liner from the beginning providing high comfort - something they are already well-known for.

-Women’s and Men’s rollerblades
+Women's and Men's inline skates

-- Always read the size guide offered to you on the specific product pages if available.
+- Always read the size guide offered to you on the specific product pages, if available.

-- Choose approx. one EU size bigger than your normal shoe size unless indicated otherwise in the size guide.
+- Choose approx. one EU size bigger than your normal shoe size, unless indicated otherwise in the size guide.

 - Try the skates on for approx. 10-15 minutes.
 Only test them indoor in case you want to return them.